Airbus A320neo family: Operational history

 Lufthansa confirms the 16% fuel savings but temporarily blocked the last seating row due to centre-of-gravity concerns.

 By January 2019, three years after its introduction, 585 neos were in commercial service with over 60 operators, led by IndiGo (87), Frontier Airlines (33) and China Southern (26).
 Lufthansa confirms the PW 16% fuel savings, 21% per seat with denser 180-seat layout up from 168, while Avianca states its LEAPs are 15–20% more efficient, quieter, reduce oil consumption and routine maintenance.
 Starting both GTFs initially took 6–7 min up from the A320ceo's 2 min, improving to 2–3 min by late 2017, still longer than the ceo.
 LEAP production bottlenecks led to early delivery delays, with no significant repercussions at Avianca or AirAsia; AirAsia's dispatch reliability is comparable to its ceos.

 On 30 November 2021, two years after receiving the 1,000th member of the A320neo family, IndiGo took delivery of the 2,000th, an A321neo (MSN 10654) at Airbus Hamburg site.

-As of March 2024, the global A320neo fleet had completed more than 7.35 million flights over 14.67 million block hours since its entry into service and had been contributing to 20 million tons of saving.
+As of January 2026, the global A320neo fleet had 99.7 percent operational reliability in the last six months and completed more than 20 million flights over 44 million block hours since its entry into service and had been contributing to 52 million tons of saving.

+In February 2026 Spirit Airlines sold two for breaking up.
+Having only entered service in December 2021 and July 2022, these were the youngest ever twin jet aircraft retired for this purpose.